pavel-koryagin/meowbingo/README.md

 ## TODO list

-- Show answers on the task as date and estimation
 - Recognize answers that where marked as good in the past
 - Add session parameters, like direction (eng->geo/geo->eng/both), mark type (new, repeat, hard), etc.
 - Create a view to show all tasks and their statuses